 "There's still a halo effect from the stronger-than-expected Chinese numbers," ETF Securities analyst Nitesh Shah said.

 CHINA ECONOMY: The Asian Development Bank raised its 2017 and 2018 growth forecasts for China and other countries in the region.

 CHINA POLICY: Fitch Ratings said China's renewed commitment to contain financial risks signals a possible shift away from high economic growth targets, though policymakers were likely to act cautiously.

 ECB: The European Central Bank is expected on Thursday to lay the groundwork for a shift towards tighter monetary policy.
 Investors were waiting to see how the euro-dollar exchange rate would be affected, a metals trader said.

-CURRENCY: The U.S. dollar has weakened for five consecutive months, making dollar-priced metals cheaper for holders of other currencies.
+DOLLAR: The dollar strengthened for a second day, making dollar-priced metals more expensive for holders of other currencies.
+1/2FRX/ 3/8

-(Additional reporting by Melanie Burton; Editing by Edmund Blair)
+(Additional reporting by Melanie Burton in Melbourne; Editing by Dale Hudson)